Home β€Ί Forums β€Ί ARTICLES AND STORIESβ€ΊDietβ€Ί Is Fruit Sugar Just as Bad as Added Sugar?

 Reply

-Dwane β€’ 2 weeks ago β€’ 1 Reply
+Dwane β€’ 2 months ago β€’ 1 Reply

 Your liver processes fructose from fruit more slowly because of the fiber whereas added sugar floods your system quickly.